Maximal Entanglement and Teleportation using an Arthurs-Kelly type Interaction for Qubits: Quantum state transfer with the maximally entangled state

-{\bf Entanglement Swapping.} Suppose now that the particle $P$ sent for Arthurs-Kelly type interaction, instead of being in a state $\ket {\psi} ^P$ is actually entangled with another particle $R$ in Alice's laboratory, and their joint state is,
+{\bf Entanglement Swapping.} Suppose now that the particle $P$ sent for AK type interaction, instead of being in a state $\ket {\psi} ^P$ is actually entangled with another particle $R$ in Alice's laboratory, and their joint state is,

-Then, using the linearity of Schrödinger Eqn., after the state of particle $P$ is teleported to that of $A_2$ in Bob's laboratory, the particle $R$ in Alice's lab. becomes entangled with $A_2$ in Bob's lab. and their joint state is,
+Then, using the linearity of Schrödinger equation, after the state of particle $P$ is teleported to that of $A_2$ in Bob's laboratory, the particle $R$ in Alice's lab. becomes entangled with $A_2$ in Bob's lab. and their joint state is,

 The main difference from the usual protocol is that the particle $A_2$ is taken not from a previously prepared EPR pair, but from the final state of the Arhturs-Kelly type interaction.